Dheuster/AFT-FO4Edition/readme.txt

            Toggle this setting if you wish to disable the safeties so you can force CORE companions to follow you.
 Use carefully as bad timing can break the game or certain quests/factions (as pointed out above).

+        i) Auto Assign Stats for Combat Styles

+           If this option is enabled, then you will be promoted if you wish to automatically redistribute stats to match combat styles when you assign a combat style.
+When disabled, you will not be prompted and stats will not be automatically adjusted.

      5) Global Cooldown Settings